top of page

 Document your research efforts, including what you've searched, where you searched, and what you found using this form from FamilySearch.

-Before you visit, gather as much as you can about your family history including as many names, birth/death dates and locations as possible.
+Gather as much as you can about your family history including as many names, birth/death dates and locations as possible.

 Getting Guidance and Advice to Advance Your Family History Research